notsag-dev/pwk/README.md

 #### Stealing cookies
 Cookies flags related to security: Secure (only send over encrypted connections) and HttpOnly (don't make it available to JS).

+### Directory/path traversal
+Most common indicator of vulnerability: file extensions in URL query strings.
+Then try to access other files.